Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 ##### Treasure

-Hidden under the brown mold next to the baron's bones is a luck blade with one wish remaining.
+Hidden under the brown mold next to the baron's bones is a [[5.
+Mechanics/Items/Luck Blade.md\|luck blade]] with one wish remaining.
 If a creature uses the wish to try to escape from Barovia, the spell fails.
 If a creature uses the sword to wish for Strahd's destruction, the wish doesn't destroy Strahd but rather teleports him to within 5 feet of the sword.

 #### Crypt 30